voi-tech/notebook-navigator/README.md

 - **Show note preview:** Display preview text beneath note names.
   - **Skip headings in preview:** Skip heading lines when generating preview text.
   - **Skip code blocks in preview:** Skip code blocks when generating preview text.
-  - **Strip HTML in preview:** Remove HTML tags from preview text.
+  - **Strip HTML in previews:** Remove HTML tags from preview text.
+May affect performance on large notes.
   - **Preview rows:** Number of rows to display for preview text. `1 row`, `2 rows`, `3 rows`, `4 rows`, `5 rows`.
   - **Preview properties:** Comma-separated list of frontmatter properties to check for preview text.
 The first property with text will be used.

-If no preview text is found, the preview is generated from note content.
+If no preview text is found in the specified properties, the preview is generated from the note content.

 **Feature image**

-- **Show feature image:** Display thumbnail images from frontmatter.
+- **Show feature image:** Display a thumbnail of the first image found in the note.
   - **Image properties:** Comma-separated list of frontmatter properties to check for thumbnail images.
-The first property with an image will be used.
-If empty and the fallback setting is enabled, the first embedded image is used.
   - **Force square feature image:** Render feature images as square thumbnails.
-  - **Use embedded image fallback:** Use the first embedded image in the document as a fallback when no thumbnail is found in frontmatter properties (requires Obsidian 1.9.4+).
-Disable this to verify thumbnail configuration.
+  - **Download external images:** Download remote images and YouTube thumbnails for feature images.

 **Tags**